 I am a researcher in Cognitive Sciences.
-I have a Bachelor Degree in Applied Mathematics to Social Sciences (speciality Cognitive Sciences), a Master in Cognitive Sciences “Disability and New Technologies” and a PhD in “Cognitive Science and Ergonomics, Option Ergonomics.
+I have a Bachelor Degree in Applied Mathematics to Social Sciences (speciality Cognitive Sciences), a Master in Cognitive Sciences “Disability and New Technologies” and a PhD in “Cognitive Science and Ergonomics, Option Cognitive Sciences.

 My main topic of interest are Brain-Computer Interfaces (BCIs), and more specifically how to improve human training in BCIs.